eliranwong/gobible/README.md

 # Data

-We separate "data" folder from executable file on purpose, to allow users manage or add data easily.
+We separate "data" folder from executable file on purpose, to let users manage or add data easily.

 # Add More Bibles